-UK and/or Switzerland to the United States and other third countries may not fully comply with the cross-border data transfer restrictions set out in the GDPR.
+In addition, the GDPR regulations prohibit the transfer of personal data from the EEA and the UK to the United States, and other countries in respect of which the European Commission or other relevant regulatory body has not issued a so-called "adequacy decision" (known as "third countries").
+Switzerland has adopted similar restrictions under the DPA.
+The implementation of the processes, including agreements with all relevant CROs, subprocessors and other third parties, is complex and time-consuming.
+As such, transfers of personal data from the EEA, UK and/or Switzerland to the United States and other third countries may not fully comply with the cross-border data transfer restrictions set out in the applicable data privacy and security regulations.
 Additionally, other countries outside of Europe have enacted or are considering enacting similar cross-border data transfer restrictions and laws requiring local data residency, which could increase the cost and complexity of operating our business.